waliente/vue3cordova/README.md

 --

-**PAY ATTENTION:**  This is a work in progress project and some things that be done yet!
+:exclamation: **PAY ATTENTION:**  This is a work in progress project and some things that be done yet! :exclamation:

 --